 - On your Mac's keyboard, press F3, the button for Mission Control.

 - Swipe up with four or three fingers on Magic Trackpad or Multi-Touch.

 - Open Launchpad and navigate to Mission Control in the list of apps.

 You can see all the currently open windows here, displayed under the upper Spaces pane in the Mission Control view.
 There are three blocks, the desktop, applications open in the normal mode, and windows in Split View.
 Clicking any of them will open the window on your screen.

 How to exit split screen mode on Mac

-It’s pretty easy to exit Split Viem on Mac, only two steps included.
-You need to hover the cursor on the green button of either a window, and select "Exit Full Screen" to exit the split screen mode.
+It's pretty easy to exit Split View on Mac, with only two steps included.
+You need to hover the cursor on the green button of either window and select "Exit Full Screen" to exit the split screen mode.
 Then the current window will be expanded to a larger size on your screen.